vpayno/microbit-workspace/python/README.md

 - `display.show(text)`: shows one character at a time without any animation
 - `audio.play(Sound)`: plays a sound
 - `speech.say(text)`: it just seems to play jiberish

+### Show All Symbols

+Needed a way to see all the pre-defined symbols.

+Should add button functionality to manually browse them.